prestodb/presto/presto-docs/src/main/sphinx/sql/select.rst

         table_1.*
         table_2.*
-        -- The select here is the same as simply writing: * -- Writing something like: table_1.key_1 will return an error (see explanation below) FROM (
+        -- The select here is the same as simply writing: * -- Writing something like: table_1.key_1 will return an error (see explanation above) FROM (
         VALUES
             (1, 3, 10),